yamesjamess/p1-project/README.md

 * Lighthouse Accessibility Validator

     * The poor performance issue is due to the size and resolution of the images present on the website.
+More details in the bug section below.

     *   result for index.html